 Stand for what you believe in.
 Be a councillor.

 The ‘Be a councillor' campaign

 Local government is only as vibrant, effective and relevant as the people elected to run it.
 We are encouraging councils, regional organisations and local parties to support the 'Be a councillor' campaign by running a local version tailored to your particular area.
-We have produced a toolkit of materials to help you.

 In these challenging times, we need to have the best quality councillors for our local communities.
 To do that, we have to go out and actively find new talent.
 Running up to the May 2013 local elections, the 'Be a councillor' campaign aims to celebrate the important work councillors do and encourage new candidates to come forward.

 Increasing the pool of talent from which councillors are elected is a key challenge for local government.
 We need councillors who are capable, vibrant, energetic and engaged, with a commitment to local people and a passion for change.
 Ensuring that councils better represent their electorate is not simply a case of encouraging more diversity in terms of age, gender or ethnicity, although that does play a part in making councils more relevant.
 The most important thing is raising the quality of all councillors.
 We need different kinds of people willing to stand for election so that parties get a choice of quality candidates.